RehanSaeed/rehansaeed.github.io/content/posts/2020/choosing-a-static-site-generator/choosing-a-static-site-generator.md

   - "Gridsome"
 ---

 I recently rebuilt this blog using a static site generator called [Gridsome](https://gridsome.org/) which is based on [Vue.js](https://vuejs.org/) and [GraphQL](https://graphql.org/).
-This is the story of all the static site generators I tried, how I moved from WordPress to Gridsome and what I discovered along the way.
+This is the story of all the static site generators I tried or read up on, how I moved from WordPress to Gridsome and what I discovered along the way.

 I want blogging to be as low friction as possible.
 Quite frankly if there is even a little friction, I'll stop writing posts which is what has kind of happened over the last couple of years where my output has definitely dropped.